ThugXD/Android_Development_In_Kotlin/README.md

 2. **Open in Android Studio**: Open the cloned repository in Android Studio.
 3. **Follow the Modules**: Start with the first module and follow along with the course.

-## Contribution

-We welcome contributions to improve the course content!
-Feel free to open issues for any bugs you find or suggestions you have.
-If you would like to contribute code, please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact